DeakinAINLP/LecSumm/README.md

 # LecSumm

-This is the reporsitory for paper "Can Language Models Capture Human Writing Preferences for Domain-Specific Text Summarization?"
+This is the reporsitory for ACL2025 Finding paper "Can Language Models Capture Human Writing Preferences for Domain-Specific Text Summarization?"